 Expectations and Role of Mentors

 These are some of the expectations you can anticipate as a mentor in our network:

-- If matched with a mentee, commit to meeting once per month for two months (~2.5 hour commitment).
+- If matched with a CO.STARTERS mentee, commit to meeting once per month for two months (~2.5 hour commitment).
 If matched with a mentee through the general online portal, commit to meeting once with the mentee.

 - Listen and provide guidance by helping mentees with gaps in business knowledge or experience.

 - Ask questions to help mentee(s) reflect and think through their decisions.

 - Connect mentees with people in your network that might be valuable to the founder(s).

 - Challenge the mentee(s) when necessary about the assumptions and conclusions driving their decisions.